readium/readium-js-viewer/README.md

 * `npm run dist` (Chrome extension and cloud reader, including the lite / no-library variant)

+Note that by default, compiled RequireJS bundles are minified / optimized / uglify-ed.
+You can force the build process to generate non-compressed Javascript bundles by setting the `RJS_UGLY` environment variable to "no" or "false" (any other value means "yes" / "true").

 ## NPM (Node Package Manager)

 All packages "owned" and maintained by the Readium Foundation are listed here: https://www.npmjs.com/~readium